 Students applying for a graduate certificate will need the following:

 - Completed Application

 Complete the Online Application.
 When you start your application select "Graduate Online/Distance" and then select which certificate you are applying for.
 Don't forget to list your current employer and company location on the application.

 Effective July 1, 2011, the Department of Education requires that all certificate programs must disclose particular Gainful Employment information to current and prospective students.
 The information that is provided in the disclosure includes the estimated cost of the certificate program as well as on-time graduation and job placement rates for this particular certificate program.
 The disclosure information is based on data from the 2014-15 school year (defined as the period between July 1, 2014, and June 30, 2015)

 Graduate certificates were designed as a gateway to a master’s degree.
 If a student earns a B or better in each certificate course they may continue for the graduate degree (in the corresponding department), without needing to submit GRE/GMAT scores, or letters of recommendation*.
 A student does not need to continue on for the graduate degree, however most do.
 Graduate certificates were designed for working professionals who have real life work experience and may not have time to take the GRE/GMAT.
 Admission requirements for the graduate certificate program are also more relaxed than the graduate degree.
 This graduate certificate may act as a gateway to the following master’s programs:

 *Completion of a graduate certificate program does not automatically guarantee admission into a corresponding graduate degree program.
 To continue in a master’s degree program, you must apply.
 Click here for details and check with academic department for program specific details and requirements.

-All courses are offered through distance education in a short condensed format, typically 5-8 weeks in length, over the internet, via live streaming video; collaborative learning software includes WebEx and Blackboard; classes are archived online for review and easy access.
+All courses are offered through distance education in a short condensed format, typically 5-8 weeks in length, over the internet, via live streaming video; collaborative learning software includes WebEx and Canvas; classes are archived online for review and easy access.

 Course Management Software: Canvas